carpentries-incubator/python-intermediate-development-earth-sciences/instructors/protect-main-branch.md

 ---
-title: "Additional Material: Protecting the Main Branch on a Shared GitHub Repository"
+title: 'Additional Material: Protecting the Main Branch on a Shared GitHub Repository'
 ---

 ## Introduction